Granton Road railway station

 Granton Road railway station served the district of Trinity, Edinburgh, Scotland from 1879 to 1962 on the Leith Branch.

 History

 The station opened on 1 August 1879 by the Caledonian Railway.
 It closed on 30 April 1962.
 The platforms survive and the trackbed became a footpath.

+Dragon's Claw elm, a rare cultivar then known as Weeping Chinese elm and recommended for embankments, was planted above Granton Road railway station in the early 20th century, and survives there (2024).